How to quantify long-time rotational motion in molecular systems: Kinematics of rotational dynamics

 where $\delta \tilde{\boldsymbol{\phi}}(t)$ is the skew-symmetric matrix associated with the rotation vector $\delta \boldsymbol{\phi}(t)$.
 In the example shown in Fig.~\ref{fig:sketch}(a), we consider a continuous time random walk (CTRW) where the time intervals $\delta t$ are drawn from a Poissonian distribution, $P(\delta t) = \tau^{-1} \exp(-\delta t/\tau)$ with $\tau=1$, and the three components of the rotations vectors $\delta \boldsymbol{\phi}$ are independent random numbers drawn from the flat distribution $[- \epsilon, \epsilon]$, with a small amplitude $\epsilon=0.05$.
 This first model mimics the diffusive rotational dynamics of a free molecule.
 In the limit $\epsilon\rightarrow 0$, it corresponds to a Brownian motion in $\mathrm{SO}(3)$ that is discussed further in Appendix~\ref{app:FP}.
 This is physically analogous to the more usual rotational diffusion on the unit sphere~\cite{mazo2008}, but not equivalent, as the latter process only involves two independent degrees of freedom.
 A representative trajectory obtained for the free angular random walk is shown in Fig.~\ref{fig:sketch}(a).

 We devise a second model to mimic the physics expected for low temperature glassy systems where rotational motion may get frozen, the molecular orientation is now confined within a restricted cage, and the molecules never fully rotate.
 To this end, we generate trajectories using again Eq.~(\ref{eq:rottime}), but we add a constraint: if the angle $\theta(t+dt)$ corresponding to the total rotation matrix $R(t+dt)$ becomes larger than a threshold $\theta_c$, the small angular jump is rejected and $R(t+dt) \leftarrow R(t)$.
 In the example shown in Fig.~\ref{fig:sketch}(b) we have chosen an orientational constraint $\theta_c = 0.2$ using again $\tau=1$ and $\epsilon=0.05$.
 Notice that the cage constructed by this simple model does not correspond to a Gaussian distribution of angles around the average position, as would be generated by thermal fluctuations in an arrested solid.
+A simplified version of this model (diffusion of a rod restricted to a cone) was studied analytically before~\cite{wang1980time}.

 The combination of caged dynamics and intermittent jump events shown in Fig.~\ref{fig:sketch}(c) is introduced below in Sec.~\ref{sec:intermittent}.